abcnorio/nspawn-aiml/Readme.md

 Do all that from **within** the `pyenv`/ `conda` environment inside the container.

-As long as the ComfyUI-Manager does not integrate some `pip install [...] --dry-run` routine with a switch for those who want to use it or not, it lacks certain security features.
+As long as the ComfyUI-Manager does not integrate some `pip install [...] --dry-run` routine with a switch for those who want to use it or not, it lacks certain easy-to-implement security features.
 After a `--dry-run` you can run a virus scanner or whatever on it bevor actually doing anything.
 Be aware where exactly stuff is downloaded into a `pyenv`/ `conda` environment folder, ComfyUI folder, etc. Whether the ComfyUI-Manager gets some function on this subject is not clear.
 Many users may find the procedure outlined above complicated, disturbing, inhibiting, or just stealing their time.
 So a switch to allow for dry-runs or not is recommended.
-Good would be the option to scan those folders with an external virus scanner engine like clamav or whatever one uses.
+Good would be the option to scan those folders with an external virus scanner engine like ClamAV or whatever one uses.
 Same true to enable the (half-)automatic use of rootkit detectors.
-But even using hashes etc. is not enough if a repo is compromised right from the beginning by the people who run it.
+But even using hashes etc. is not enough if a repo is compromised right from the beginning by the people who run it like it happened before.

 > [!WARNING]
 > In the end one is self-responsible at every step, and one should not outsource common sense to software.
 This does not mean one cannot be infected, and for such a case the container should provide a basic protection.
 That means within the container no personal data etc. should be ever stored.
 The container with proper `iptables` rules (check that manually whether it works!) should be restricted and it should not be possible to reach the LAN.